New Zealand Sceptics? Not Likely!

 The only reason we haven’t been until now is simply because our travels are dictated by our travel writing work and we’ve never been asked by an editor to write about New Zealand.
 Fortunately that recently changed.

 But apparently a lot of Australians aren’t like us.
-They think of New Zealand as a weird little place for old people that is full of sheep, that they have no interest in visiting.
+They think of New Zealand as a weird little place for old people that is full of sheep, that they have no interest in visiting — they’re clearly New Zealand sceptics.
 In Air New Zealand’s Kiwi Sceptics videos, the producers have to lie to these people and tell them that they’re being taken to Europe, Las Vegas and Bali, to get them on their planes.

 Their sceptics are a motley crew too — a self-styled hipster, a wine-loving Europhile, a cocktail-sipping Bali-loving shopaholic, an espresso-making football-loving bloke, and Lara Bingle (as lapsed Australians we’re not sure how to describe this model and ‘celebrity’ who became famous for dating someone famous).